scala/docs.scala-lang/overviews/collections/introduction.md

 as part of Scala 2.9.)

 This document provides an in depth discussion of the APIs of the Scala collections classes from a user perspective.
-They take you on a tour of all the fundamental classes and the methods they define.
+It takes you on a tour of all the fundamental classes and the methods they define.